 described, and generalized.
-Mathematical relations and function through multiple representations and answer questions. and analyzed to rai ise sments See unit map for specific un it common asse essme ents Assessment Anchor Eligible Content A1.2.1.2.1 ate, interpret, and/or use the equation, graph, or le of a linear function.
-A1.2.1 Functions A1.2.1.2.2 nslate from one representation of a linear function another (i.e., graph, table, and equation).
-Concepts 5 Skills (what students need d to know) (what students must be able to do) Equations and Inequalities Represent and/or use numbers in equivalent forms (integers, fractions, decimals, percent's, square roots, exponents).
+Mathematical relations and functions can be modeled through multiple representations and analyzed to raise and answer questions. - sments See unit map for specific un it common asse essme ents Assessment Anchor Eligible Content Eligible Content A1.2.1.2.1 tabl ate, interpret, and/or use the equation, graph, or le of a linear function.
+A1.2.1 Functions nslate from one representation of a linear function another (i.e., graph, table, and equation).
+Concepts Skills (what students need to know) (what students must be able to do) Equations and Inequalities Represent and/or use numbers in equivalent forms (integers, fractions, decimals, percent's, square roots, exponents).
 Apply and extend the properties of exponents to solve problems with rational exponents.